 When not at work: Barnaby practices daily meditation, when he tries (usually unsuccessfully) not to think about work.
 When not injured he enjoys all sport, particularly running and skiing.

-THOMAS BROWN, PARTNER & CFO
+THOMAS BROWN, FOUNDING PARTNER

 A chartered accountant, Thomas began his career in 2008 with Deloitte, where he spent 5 years working predominantly with real estate clients.